Norman Lewis (artist): Abstraction

-Spiral artist group (1963 to 1965)
+Spiral artist group (1963 to 1965) and artistic response to the U.S. civil rights movement and related subjects

-Lewis was a founding member of Spiral, a group of artists and writers who met regularly between 1963 to 1965, that included Charles Alston, Romare Bearden, and Hale Woodruff.
+Lewis was a founding member of Spiral, a group of artists and writers who met regularly between 1963 and 1965, that included Charles Alston, Romare Bearden, and Hale Woodruff.
 The group met "to discuss the potential of Black artists to engage with issues of racial equality and struggle in the 1960s through their work."
-The Spiral group disbanded in 1965, as a result of discrimination of the group, and Lewis felt that protesting was a better way to bring attention and deal with the social issues than painting was.
+The Spiral group disbanded in 1965, as a result of discrimination towards the group, and Lewis felt that protesting was a better way to bring attention and deal with the social issues than painting was.

 Despite Spiral's short existence, it was very impactful in the art world, as it called attention to many issues of racial inequality that existed at the time.
-For instance, due to Spiral and other groups' continuous protest against the 1968 controversial exhibit "Harlem on My Mind" in the Metropolitan Museum of Art, Black people became more visible in the art world.
-Before this exhibition, the Met did not feature anything on New York's cultural powerhouse neighborhood Harlem.
-Harlem is known for its art and music, but this exhibition featured no self-representation of that from the neighborhood and instead, it was composed of photographs that a non-Harlemite photographer took of the people who lived there.
+For instance, due to Spiral and other groups' continuous protest against the 1968 controversial exhibit Harlem on My Mind in the Metropolitan Museum of Art, Black people became more visible in the art world as did the importance of their genuine representation.